HELP CENTER

 Special considerations for how the 180-day rule applies if the taxpayer receives their subject gains from an investment in a partnership or an investment in another type of pass-through entity:

-• A Schedule K-1 is issued by a flow-through or pass-through entity, which could be a partnership, S corporation, or trust—any of which could have eligible gains that would be reported on a Schedule K-1 to their partners, shareholders, or beneficiaries.
+- A Schedule K-1 is issued by a flow-through or pass-through entity, which could be a partnership, S corporation or trust—any of which could have eligible gains that would be reported on a Schedule K-1 to their partners, shareholders or beneficiaries.

-• A taxpayer receiving the Schedule K-1 can choose to begin the 180 days to invest their eligible passed-through gains into a QOZ fund on any one of three following dates:
+- A taxpayer receiving the Schedule K-1 can choose to begin the 180 days to invest their eligible passed-through gains into a QOZ fund on any one of three following dates:

-The due date for the flow-through entity’s tax return without extensions for the taxable year in which the entity realized the gain;
+- The due date for the flow-through entity’s tax return without extensions for the taxable year in which the entity realized the gain

 Special considerations for how the 180-day rule applies if the taxpayer will be receiving installment or earnout payments from a business sale:

-• Each subsequent installment/earnout payment would have a separate 180-day period that would begin the day that each subject installment payment is received.
+- Each subsequent installment/earnout payment would have a separate 180-day period that would begin the day that each subject installment payment is received.

-Note that a taxpayer must first realize the capital gain before reinvesting some or all of that gain into a QOZ fund.
+A taxpayer must first realize the capital gain before reinvesting some or all of that gain into a QOZ fund.
 The IRS considers a taxpayer to have “made the QOZ investment” on the date that the taxpayer wires the money for their investment commitment to the QOZ fund.

-How does the 180-day rule apply if a taxpayer received capital gain dividends from a Regulated Investment Company (RIC) or a Real Estate Investment Trust (REIT)?
+How does the 180-day rule apply if a taxpayer received capital gain dividends from a regulated investment company (RIC) or a real estate investment trust (REIT)?

 For RIC or REIT capital gain dividends, the taxpayer can choose to begin the 180 days on either:

-• The date of the dividend distribution
+- The date of the dividend distribution

 It depends on the type of trust.
 Generally, revocable trusts are grantor trusts.
-The grantor pays the income and capital gain taxes generated by the trust, and thus, the capital gain passes through to the grantor’s social security number for tax reporting purposes.
+The grantor pays the income and capital gain taxes generated by the trust, and thus, the capital gain passes through to the grantor’s Social Security number for tax reporting purposes.
 Accordingly, if a grantor trust realizes an eligible gain, either the trust or the deemed owner of the trust may make the election to defer recognition of the gain and make the qualifying investment.

-• The EIN of the QOZ fund or entity
+- The EIN of the QOZ fund or entity

-If an investor has a net capital loss in a year that’s made up of a gross loss that outweighs a gross capital gain, can the investor still choose to defer the gross gain by investing it in a QOZ fund?
+Yes.
+If an investor has a net capital loss in a year that’s made up of a gross loss that outweighs a gross capital gain, the investor can still choose to defer the gross gain by investing it in a QOZ fund.
+They can choose to either let the capital loss offset the gain or defer some or all of the gain via an eligible QOZ investment.
+If the investor chooses the latter, they could then carry the remaining net loss forward to the subsequent tax year.

 What tax documents will I receive as an investor in QOZ Fund III?